ktaranov/sqlserver-kit/Utilities/README.md

 Support Version: 2008/2012/2014<br/>
 Free version: No

-Work with backups just like with live databases, Mount backups to a specific point in time, Speed up SQL database restores, Access data and objects directly inside backups, Attach backups directly from network drives, Modify data without altering backup files
+ - Work with backups just like with live databases
+ - Mount backups to a specific point in time
+ - Speed up SQL database restores
+ - Access data and objects directly inside backups
+ - Attach backups directly from network drives
+ - Modify data without altering backup files

 ## ApexSQL Build <a id="apexsql-build"></a>